Vikings 2024 schedule: Cousins returns to Minnesota in December

 The Vikings make another first-half trip to Lambeau Field, following last year's Oct.
 29 matchup in Green Bay.
 This time, they'll face a Packers team coming off a trip to the NFC divisional playoffs, and see Jordan Love a week before traveling overseas to face his predecessor.
 The trip, the shortest on the Vikings' schedule, should give the team an easier travel turnaround before it leaves for London later in the week.

 Aaron Rodgers is scheduled to face the Vikings for the 30th time in his 20 NFL seasons — more than he's faced any team in his career.
-Last year was the first one in U.S. Bank Stadium's history that Rodgers hasn't visited the venue ... and the fact the NFL moved this game to London means Vikings fans might have missed out on their final chance to see him in Minneapolis.
+Last year was the first time since the Vikings moved to U.S. Bank Stadium that Rodgers hasn't played there ... and the fact the NFL moved this game to London means Vikings fans might have missed out on their final chance to see him in Minneapolis.
 Instead, the Vikings will try to keep their undefeated record in the U.K. intact, facing an AFC team for the third time in four trips there.

 The Lions won their first division title since 1993 at U.S. Bank Stadium on Christmas Eve, in the game where Kerby Joseph's hit on T.J.
 Hockenson tore two ligaments in his right knee.
 Detroit's run to the NFC Championship game means the Lions will be a trendy Super Bowl pick this season; the Vikings will try to avoid losing back-to-back home games against the Lions for the first time since 2016-17.